 Asian Pacific American Heritage Month (APAHM)

-The Office of Student Life Multicultural Center annually sponsors this major Asian Pacific Islander Desi American (APIDA) identity programmatic undertaking in order to bring together students, staff and faculty, and Central Ohio community across a wide diversity of APIDA cultures and traditions.
+The Office of Student Life Multicultural Center annually sponsors this major Asian Pacific Islander Desi American (APIDA) identity programmatic undertaking in order to bring together students, staff, faculty and Central Ohio community across a wide diversity of APIDA cultures and traditions

 Please check our calendar for APAHM events.

 Contact Gelli Ann Dayrit at firstname.lastname@example.org to get involved or if you have any questions.